1928–29 NHL season

 The 1928–29 NHL season was the 12th season of the National Hockey League.
 Ten teams played 44 games each.
-This was the first Stanley Cup final that saw two United States-based teams compete for the cup.
+This was the first Stanley Cup Finals that saw two United States–based teams compete for the cup.
 The Boston Bruins defeated the New York Rangers two games to none in the best-of-three final.

 League business

 Notable rule changes

 Forward passing was permitted from the neutral zone across the blue line into the attacking zone, as long as no offensive player preceded the puck into the attacking zone; forward passing within the attacking zone was still forbidden.
 Regular season overtime was changed to a 10-minute, non-sudden-death format, to be played in its entirety.

+During this season, the NHL office started tabulating defensive statistics, such as shots stopped, saves made and save percentage.

+The league was determined to increase scoring.
+In the final game of the season between the Rangers and Pittsburgh, forward passing in the attacking zone was allowed; kicking of the puck was allowed; and goalies were prohibited from holding the puck more than three seconds.
+The experiment was considered a success, and the changes were a part of the rules for the 1928–29 season.